huangli712/Flink/docs/src/guide/s_fourier.md

-# Fourier Transformation

-Support forward and backward fourier transformation.
+It supports forward and backward fourier transformation.
 We usually use the following subroutines to perform fourier transformation for the Green's function.

 ## Type